 Congratulations on your new Santo Tirso stand!
-Set up involves mounting to your existing Bitcoin Machine, updating your machine version, and configuring your server.
+Set up involves anchoring the machine in place, mounting the Douro atop it, and configuring admin settings.
 Let's get started.

-Mounting the Bitcoin machine and moving the Santo Tirso is a team lift effort.
+Moving the Santo Tirso and anchoring it into place is a team lift effort.
 Please enlist assistance.

 Inside the Douro, to the right of the vault are two female-to-female Ethernet couplers.

-The coupler on the left that is already occupied is for internet connectivity.
-Connect the black Ethernet cable from the top of the Santo Tirso to the left coupler on the bottom of the Douro.
+The coupler closest to the vaultthat is already occupied is for internet connectivity.
+Connect the black Ethernet cable from the top of the Santo Tirso to the innermost coupler on the bottom of the Douro.
 This extends the Ethernet internet connection from the tablet all the way to the bottom-rear of the Santo Tirso where there's an empty port next to the power plug.

 If your Douro was shipped after January 2017 (and thus has a blue USB 3.0 port next to the tablet's power button), use the port labeld COM2 on the bottom of the tablet: